Steve Hotchkiss, DVM

 In addition to his Doctor in Veterinary Medicine from Texas A&M University, Dr. Hotchkiss has advanced training in orthopedic surgery and neurosurgery, including fracture repair, TPLOs, hemilaminectomies, ventral slot surgeries and more.
 He’s a fellow and an adjunct professor at the Townsend Institute for Leadership & Counseling at Concordia University Irvine, where he teaches a graduate-level class in organizational leadership, and he has served in various professional organizations, including as the 2001 president of the Tarrant County Veterinary Medical Association, a reporter for Veterinary News Network and past president of the American Society of Veterinary Journalists.
 He previously worked with high school students as a Young Life Leader and led the college ministry at Christ Chapel Bible Church.

-Dr. Hotchkiss and his wife, Lisa, have three children – who are now all embarking on their own careers – and a border collie named Lucy.
+Dr. Hotchkiss and his wife, Lisa, have three children – who are now all embarking on their own careers – a border collie named Lucy, and a cavalier King Charles spaniel named Albert.
 They split their time between their home in Fort Worth and their ranch in Stephenville, Texas.

 Fun fact about your pet: Lucy is a herding dog, and every evening when I get home she herds me to a chair and jumps on my lap.
 It feels so good to be that loved!